jodielee062788/pwa_text_editor/README.md

 ## Description

-This project aims to develop an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-The API is built using Express.js for routing, MongoDB for database storage, and Mongoose as the ODM.
-The primary goal is to understand the construction and structuring of APIs that handle large amounts of unstructured data typical of social networking platforms.
+This project aims to create a text editor as a Progressive Web Application (PWA) that runs seamlessly in the browser.

-The motivation behind this project is to gain practical experience in building APIs for social networking platforms.
-By utilizing technologies commonly used in full-stack development, such as Express.js and MongoDB, this project aims to provide a hands-on learning experience in designing and implementing a scalable and efficient API.
+The motivation behind this project is to provide users with a reliable tool for creating and storing notes or code snippets, with or without an internet connection.
+The project employs modern web technologies, including IndexedDB for data persistence, service workers for offline functionality, and webpack for bundling JavaScript files.

 ### Problem Solving

-The API allows users to perform various actions such as creating, updating, and deleting users and thoughts.
-Additionally, users can add and remove friends, as well as react to thoughts.
-The API's flexibility and functionality enable developers to handle complex interactions within a social network environment.
+By creating this project, I've made a text editor that works well anywhere, even when users are offline.
+This means users can write and access their notes or code snippets whenever they need, boosting productivity whether online or not.

 ### Learning